-Our extra vibrant powders are:
+Our extra colorful powders are:

 Pink Pitaya